skip to main content

 Keep calm and hold on!

-Hang onto your cowboy hats - you are invited to witness the inaugural Williamson County Rodeo!
+Hang onto your cowboy hats - you are invited to witness the fifth annual Williamson County Rodeo!
 Grab a seat and watch cowboys and cowgirls race to beat the clock.
 Riders from far and wide will be competing for cash prizes and prestige!
 Kids will also be able to join in on the fun in our kids mutton bustin' and kids calf scramble events.
 Stay tuned for the official Williamson County Rodeo schedule.

 The Williamson County Fair and Rodeo is sanctioned by the